 Once the numerical values are assigned to each of the factors above, the hazard rating number (HRN) can be calculated by HRN = LO x FE x DPH x NP.
 The HRN number can then be equated with an overall risk level, using the table below.

-A benefit of using this approach is that a relatively good degree of consistency can be achieved for a particular hazard, even if different individuals are undertaking the assessment.
-It also allows for the degree of the risk reduction achieved by a suggested new control measure to be quantified, using the following formula:
+This approach allows for a relatively good degree of consistency that can be achieved for a particular hazard, even if different individuals are undertaking the assessment.
+It also allows for the degree of the risk reduction achieved by a suggested new control measure to be quantified.
+We can measure this by using the following formula:

-As with many quantitative risk assessment methodologies, a potential pitfall of this method is not being appropriately conservative when selecting the relevant HRN values.
+It is important to note, as with many quantitative risk assessment methodologies, there exists the potential of not being appropriately conservative when selecting the relevant HRN values.
 This could lead to an unrealistically low evaluation of the risk level, and so important safety improvements are overlooked.
 Alternatively, if overly conservative values are selected, then this may overestimate the level of risk, leading to the implementation of unnecessary costly improvements.

-Therefore, as for all risk assessment methodologies, it is important that Machinery Safety Risk Assessments are carried out by a competent person or team, who have the right level of knowledge, experience, and skills in this area.
+Therefore, as we would recommend for all risk assessment methodologies, it is important that Machinery Safety Risk Assessments are carried out by a competent person or team, who have the right level of knowledge, experience, and skills in this area.

 Read more about our Machinery Safety services on our website.
 Occupli Training also deliver IOSH accredited Machinery Safety training.